-Standard treatment plans at ProBack Clinics are generally split into two phases, to give you the best results long term.
+Standard treatment plans for Sciatica at the Proback Clinic in London, Victoria, are generally split into two phases, to give you the best results long term.
 The first phase will be pain relieving care, then the next phase involves spinal remodelling and rehabilitative care, to potentially help extend pain relief in the long term.

 What are the best exercises for Sciatica pain relief?

 Before jumping into an exercise programme, it is crucial to know the underlying problem if you suffer from Sciatica.
 Physical activity may help your treatment and progression to continue outside the clinic.
 As a guideline we only introduce exercises if you’re ready to perform exercises safely – for most patients this usually happens after an initial course of treatment has been completed.